-- When the 20 minutes are up do the final shaping.
+- When the 20 minutes are up, do the final shaping.
 I shape one as a boule and one as a batard.
-Also watch the video to see how to do final shaping.
+Also, watch the video to see how to do the final shaping.

 Retard the dough

-- Put them fridge for the retard, which is a cold final proof.
+- Put the loaves in the fridge for the retard, a final cold-proof.

 Bake the dough

-- When you are ready to bake, heat your oven to 260°C/500°F with a baking steel/baking stone and a dutch oven inside.
+- When ready to bake, heat your oven to 260°C/500°F with a baking steel/baking stone and a dutch oven inside.

 - Dust the bottom of the dough with rice flour so it can easily slide off the peel when you put it in the oven.